Ensure your CV format is structured to best highlight your unique experience and life situation.

 If you’re applying for online work based in another country, inserting the equivalent educational level helps your new employer understand where you’re at in your educational journey.
 Your GCSEs are the equivalent of a High School Diploma in the US, while your A-levels are the equivalent of AP exams.

-3. Use a teenager CV template
+3. Use a CV template designed for teens

 You may be one out of several other teenagers applying for the same role, so catch your employer’s attention by using a pre-formatted CV template for the UK which saves you time and includes clear CV sections.
 A standard teenager CV layout should include these sections: